psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

    "code":"PyyFaux2o7Q0YfXBU32jhw.5FXSQpvr8akv9CeRDSd0QA"
 }
 ```

-Note: The response mode "jwt" can be combined with other response types, but the respective syntax and behavior is out of scope of this draft.

 The JWT is either signed, or signed and encrypted.
 If the JWT is both signed and encrypted, the JSON document will be signed then encrypted, with the result being a Nested JWT, as defined in [RFC7519].